-Understanding that pricing for every business is different, with the Museum Glass price decrease, custom framing shops are likely to be in the position to use more of the product in more customer projects.
+Understanding that pricing for every business is different, custom framing shops are likely to be in the position to use more of the product in more customer projects.
 This is a good time to make sure employees have what they need to be successful with these products.

 Have a conversation

 When we begin a conversation with a customer about a piece, we talk about structure.
 Here are some examples of questions that we typically ask: How important is it that the piece is protected?
 (Almost always, it is.)
 Where will the piece be hung?
 What light sources are nearby?
 It is a high-traffic area?
 What sort of room will it be in?
 How big is the piece?

 The answers to these questions give you a starting point for options and recommendations.
 Customers come to you for your expertise and want to be educated about the materials that are best for their projects.

 Customers want choices